Development & Climate Days: the history

 The 2017 D&C Days took place on 11-12 November 2017 in Bonn, Germany, alongside COP23.
 The event explored four key themes towards climate resilience for all.

-- Mural: Illustrator Jorge Martin produced a visualisation of the conversations that took place during the conference.
+Illustrator Jorge Martin also produced a visualisation of the conversations that took place during the event.

 The 2016 D&C Days conference focused on 'Global ambition.
 Local action.
 Climate resilience for all'.
 It looked at how the world could deliver on the ambition of the previous year's landmark Paris Agreement.

 Among the key outputs were a video of the opening remarks by IIED's Clare Shakya, a call for an 'inside-out' climate summit by Saleemul Huq, a giant illustration of the discussions by artist Jorge Martin and a video interview with former Irish president Mary Robinson talking about climate action at D&C Days.
 A playlist of interviews with participants at D&C Days is also available.

 The 2015 D&C Days event was themed 'tough talk on poverty and climate' and focused on the key transitions needed to tackle climate change and eradicate poverty by 2030.

 More than 200 policymakers, scientists and development practitioners attended as the Least Developed Country experts raised their voices at COP21 and participants focused on the "bold action needed now".